 Dates Availability Price

-Dine at some legendary Taipei institutions, including the Ding Fung Restaurant and long-running Shin Yeh.
+Dine at some legendary Taipei institutions, including the Din Tai Fung Restaurant and long-running Shin Yeh.

 Spend a couple of hours helping local ‘Sweet Potato Mamas’ ply their daily yam trade, a unique experience which also benefits single mothers through the Genesis Social Welfare Foundation.

 Take in the beauty of Sun Moon Lake from two wheels on an unforgettable bike ride around Taiwan’s stunning lagoon circuit.

 Enjoy several hands-on, behind-the-scenes food experiences in Yilan – visits to tea fields, a spring onion farm and a whisky distillery.